Talia2/HOL-TrafficManager/HOL.md

 	> **Note:** If you have not previously deployed an application to Windows Azure from Visual Studio, you first need to create and configure the necessary credentials.
 For more information, see [Appendix A: Configuring your Windows Azure Management Portal Credentials in Visual Studio](#AppendixA).

-1. Next, select the hosted service you created for this region and set its **environment** to **Production**.
+1. Next, select the cloud service you created for this region and set its **environment** to **Production**.
 Click **Publish** to begin the deployment.

 	![Deploying the application to Windows Azure](images/deploying-the-application-to-windows-azure.png?raw=true "Deploying the application to Windows Azure")

 	_Deploying the application to Windows Azure_

-	> **Note:** Traffic Manager policies only apply to hosted services in the production environment.
+	> **Note:** Traffic Manager policies only apply to cloud services in the production environment.
 You cannot route to services running in the staging environment.

 1. After you start a deployment, you can examine the Windows Azure activity log window to determine the status of the operation.
 If this window is not visible, in the **View** menu, point to **Other Windows**, and then select **Windows Azure Activity Log**.
 By default, the log shows a descriptive message and a progress bar to indicate the status of the deployment operation.
 To view detailed information about the operation in progress, click the green arrow on the left side of the activity log entry.